-Many kids like sports, like soccer, basketball, swimming, track, biking, … With the Olympics in two months, I did a search on sports science activities for kids.
-I found a lot cool ideas.
+Many kids like sports, like soccer, basketball, swimming, track, biking, … With the Olympics in two months, I did a search on sports science activities and experiments for kids.
+I found a lot of cool ideas.
 I am sharing some that can be done at home.
 Hope you like them just like I do.

 Fun Sports Science Activities for Kids

-We try to include science for different sports, and hope one of them will fit your child’s interest.
+We try to include science for different sports and hope one of them will fit your child’s interest.

 Many sports use balls, basketball, soccer ball, tennis ball, … All balls bounce.
 What makes a ball bounce higher?
 If you don’t put in any force, just drop the ball, will the ball come back to the same height?
 Why?
-This is a good project for school age kids.
+This is a good project for school-age kids.
 They can do it as a group project or a homeschool project.
 It is also a fun science fair project.

-If you have kids who like swimming, and who are reasonably good at it, you can do this swimming science experiment and see why it is better to wear swimsuit when swimming.
+If you have kids who like swimming, and who are reasonably good at it, you can do this swimming science experiment and see why it is better to wear a swimsuit when swimming.

 Now it is time to do science with soccer.
 With soccer balls, how do you know it is the right air pressure for it?
 How to choose the best air pressure for the soccer ball?

 After science with balls, let’s try a swimming science project.
-We know ocean water is salt water, and most swimming pool water is chlorine water.
+We know ocean water is saltwater, and most swimming pool water is chlorine water.
 Which water is better?
 Does the water type impact swimming speed?
 This is an interesting experiment design, and I hope you will do it, and I am so interested in knowing if you get the same result.